Aditya-A-G/Aditya-A-G/README.md

 <h1 align="center">Hi 👋, I'm Aditya Ghadge</h1>
 <h3 align="center">A Web3/Full-Stack Developer and Blockchain Enthusiast.
-With experience in multiple programming languages including JavaScript, Python, and Ruby, I'm passionate about developing innovative solutions that drive positive change in the world.
+With experience in multiple programming languages including JavaScript, and Python, I'm passionate about developing innovative solutions that drive positive change in the world.
 My repositories showcase a variety of projects in different domains, including web development, database management, and blockchain development.
 I'm always looking for new opportunities to learn, collaborate with other developers, and contribute to open-source projects.
 Let's build the future together!</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/Aditya-A-G?tab=repositories](https://github.com/Aditya-A-G?tab=repositories)